argmaxinc/DiffusionKit/README.md

 - Using a local checkpoint, use `--local-ckpt </path/to/ckpt.safetensors>` (e.g. `~/models/stable-diffusion-3-medium/sd3_medium.safetensors`).

 Please refer to the help menu for all available arguments: `diffusionkit-cli -h`.

+Note: When using `FLUX.1-dev`, verify you've accepted the [FLUX.1-dev licence](https://huggingface.co/black-forest-labs/FLUX.1-dev) and have allowed gated access on your [HuggingFace token](https://huggingface.co/settings/tokens)

 ### Code ###